HPouyanmehr/mui-markdown/README.md

   return (
     <MuiMarkdown
       overrides={{
-        ...getOverrides(), // This will keep the other default overrides.
+        ...getOverrides({}), // This will keep the other default overrides.
         h1: {
           component: 'p',
           props: {